EXCERPTS

 From The Cameraman in Clogs - Always Rolling

-Three short chapters from the book.
-Each takes a few minutes to read.
+Three short excerpts from the stories.
+Each takes a few minutes to read

 MAY THE SCHWARTZ BE WITH YOU FREE AND FAIR ELECTIONS, HAITI STYLE